 Her mother, Shacora Knight, said of Symia, “Oh, she’s going to be so missed.
 And she had so many friends.
 She loved her friends.
 She always said ‘Mommy, I have so many best friends.
 Everybody’s my best friend.”
 Her father, Calvin West, said that drivers need to slow down.
 He sent the message to “just take your time.”
 Friends created an Instagram page, “Rest in Peace, Symia.”
 Her family told reporters that peace would be hard to find with their little girl’s much too early death.
 They had a memorial last Sunday in English Park, filled with balloons and teddy bears and things in Symia’s favorite color, purple.
 People stood in a circle with the mementoes and shared memories of her.
 A memorial near the spot where she died is growing.

-If you or a family member have been injured by a negligent driver, whether you were in another vehicle or a pedestrian, the experienced personal injury attorneys at Sammons & Carpenter may be able to help you get the compensation you need and deserve.
-Contact the Law Office of Sammons & Carpenter as soon as possible at 404-814-8948, or fill out our confidential online case evaluation form for a free consultation.
+Memorials like Symia’s shouldn’t need to exist.
+Drivers need to be safe and careful on the roads to avoid these kinds of tragedies.
+If a you or a family member has been injured in a crash, regardless of the type of vehicle, the experienced personal injury attorneys at Sammons & Carpenter may be able to help get the compensation needed and deserved.
+To discuss what happened and how to move forward, contact the Law Office of Sammons & Carpenter as soon as possible at 404-814-8948, or fill out our confidential online case evaluation form for a free consultation today.